Decremental Single-Source Shortest Paths on Undirected Graphs in Near-Linear Total Update Time: Technical Overview

-\paragraph{Maintaining Balls Under Edge Deletions.} As the graph $ G $ undergoes deletions the hop set has to be updated as well.
-We can achieve this by maintaining the balls w.r.t.~a fixed sequence of randomly chosen sets $ A_0, A_1, \ldots, A_p $, where $ A_0 = V $ and $ A_p = \emptyset $ and for $ 1 \leq i \leq p-1 $ we obtain $ A_i $ by picking each edge of $ E $ independently with probability $ c \ln{n} / m^{i/p} $, for some large enough constant $ c $, and adding both endpoints of each sampled edge to $ A_i $.
-Note that now, for every $ 1 \leq i \leq p - 1 $, the expected size of $ A_i $ is $ O (m^{1-i/p} \log{n}) $ and the size of $ E [\ball (u)] $ for every node $ u $ of priority $ i $ is at most $ m^{(i+1)/p} $ \emph{with high probability} (whp) at any time.
-This holds because by deleting edges there can only be a polynomial number of different graphs in the whole sequence of updates.
+\paragraph{Maintaining Balls Under Edge Deletions} As the graph $ G $ undergoes deletions the hop set has to be updated as well.
 Unfortunately, we do not know how to maintain the balls efficiently.
 However we can maintain for all nodes $ u $ the approximate ball